Private equity in Luxembourg: market and regulatory overview

 Information rights in favour of the sponsor

 The sponsor is usually represented at the board of the target and also obtains (as a shareholder) regular reporting from management.

 The fund can also require an undertaking from the target's management to remain in office for a minimum duration.
 Some service contracts (such as IT and accounting) can be extended for an agreed duration.

 The articles of association of the target include the sponsor's rights to various exit routes, for example:

 Sale of all or part of the target.

 Non-contractual duties, such as duties of confidentiality and loyalty to the portfolio company, derive from general civil law obligations to act in good faith in the execution of any contract.
 These obligations are also usually set out contractually (common in employment contracts, but less common in the corporate mandate between the company's management body (managers or directors) and the company).

-In addition, managers with a corporate mandate must exercise their mandate in line with the principles of good management, and act in the company's interest.
-If not, the managers are liable to third parties and the company under corporate law and general law (Articles 1382 and 1383, Civil Code).
+Managers with a corporate mandate must also exercise their mandate in line with the principles of good management, and act in the company's best interest.

 A private equity investor typically imposes the following terms on management in an MBO:

 Management incentive plan with an economic return to management in line with the performance of the target.